asimwe1/rust_chatapp/site/guide/3-overview.md

    2. A list of routes via the `routes!` macro: here, `routes![world]`, with multiple routes: `routes![a, b, c]`.

-This creates a new `Rocket` instance via the `ignite` function and mounts the `world` route to the `/hello` base path, making Rocket aware of the route.
+This creates a new `Rocket` instance via the `build` function and mounts the `world` route to the `/hello` base path, making Rocket aware of the route.
 `GET` requests to `/hello/world` will be directed to the `world` function.